shanapu/MyJailbreak/README.md

 ```
 - sm_hebattle - Allows players to vote for a hebattle
 - sm_sethebattle - Allows the Admin or Warden to set hebattle as next round

+- set your own custom command. take a look at "sm_hebattle_cmd"
 ```
 ##### Cvars
 ```
 - sm_hebattle_version - Shows the version of the SourceMod plugin MyJailbreak - hebattle
 - sm_hebattle_enable: 0 - disabled, 1 - enable the hebattle plugin.
 Default 1
+- sm_hebattle_cmd: Set your custom chat command for Event voting. no need for sm_ or ! .
+Default "he" results in !he /he & sm_he
 - sm_hebattle_setw: 0 - disabled, 1 - allow Warden to set next round HEbattle.
 Default 1
 - sm_hebattle_seta: 0 - disabled, 1 - allow Admin to set next round HEbattle round.
 Default 1
 - sm_hebattle_spawn: 0 - teleport Ts to CT and freeze, 1 - open cell doors an get weapons.
 Default 0